triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

 ```

 Xilinx platform description, your available platforms (device) can be found in
-SDx's platform directory.
+Vitis's platform directory.
 Specifying this tells both compilers the desired
 platform your trying to compile for and the runtime the platform it should be
 executing for.